-The Lower School offers a comprehensive and exciting learning experience for students in grades Prekindergarten through 5th grade.
+The Lower School offers an exciting learning experience for students in grades Prekindergarten through Fifth Grade.
 Driven by Topeka Collegiate's mission statement, the academic program seeks to prepare students for the challenges and complexities of an ever-changing world.
-Students in the Lower School are provided the groundwork necessary for academic and personal success.
+Students are provided the groundwork necessary for academic and personal success.
 The foundational skills of learning to read well, to write clearly, to reason soundly, and to speak effectively are stressed.
 Creative expression is encouraged, and responsible, effective study habits are developed.
 The Lower School stresses academic excellence, with a balance of enrichment opportunities and an emphasis on character development.
 The program provides a strong foundation for a child's total education in a challenging yet supportive environment.